Our environmental crisis is, in significant ways, a crisis of ideas.

 - Choosing a position.
 Each of the fifteen EcoTypes axes has two poles, giving you space to choose your position on that axis.
 You may have heard some of these choices—for instance, between biocentric and anthropocentric Ethics—but you will probably discover choices you haven’t yet considered—say, between the ideal and material Domain.
 It’s always best to make an informed choice, thus the EcoTypes axis survey to help you understand your current positions, and the EcoTypes axis pages, each going into much further depth.

 - Exploring key themes/questions.
 These fifteen EcoTypes axes are summarized via three overarching themes of Place, Knowledge, and Action, each built on a key question (below).
 It may be a challenge to make an informed choice on all fifteen axes, so studying these themes—and related key questions and poles—will orient you to the most important choices you and others make.
-Here is a quick themes survey you may take as a first step!

 Do remember that ideas matter in a quite literal way too.
 Ideas aren’t just things in our heads: they arise from, and inform, our daily material lives.
 In a larger sense, saying “ideas matter” means that environmental ideas accompany the gritty material politics and practices that define environmental issues.
 You may wish to reflect on your own environmental ideas as suggested via EcoTypes, how they arise from and influence your material life, and how this relates to larger environmental discussions and debates happening around you.